Techtonica/curriculum/testing-and-tdd/backend-testing.md

 ### Motivation

-Up to now we've been talking about unit testing within the context of making sure that a single function behaves as we expect.
+Up to now we've been talking about unit testing within the context of making sure that an isolated function behaves as we expect.
 In a real project though functions are often called by our users or rely on external services.
-We still want to ensure that our code works as expected though but testing these things introduce some new challenges.
+We still want to ensure that our code works though but testing these things introduce some new challenges.

-This lesson introduces new tools and code patterns that help us to meet those challenges.
+This lesson discusses new tools and code patterns that help us to meet those challenges.

-As a bonus the patterns we learn about to help design our code to facilitate its testing is also a good practice that will aid readability and long term maintainability of our codebase.
+As a bonus the patterns we learn about which help make our code easier to test are also a good practice that will aid readability and long term maintainability of our projects.

 ### Objectives

 **Participants will be able to:**

 - Explain the purpose and specific challenges of backend testing
-- Write code to test GET, PUT, POST and DELETE requests
+- Write code to test GET, PUT, POST and DELETE requests to your project
 - Use mocks to mimic testing GET requests to an external API
+- Understand how to test database interactions

 ### Specific Things To Teach

 - Review/introduce testing packages
   - Mocha
   - Chai
   - Nock
-	- GUIs for testing HTTP requests (Postman)
+  - Supertest
+  - Postman
 - Testing external APIs
   - Mocking
+- Testing HTTP requests to your project
+  - Supertest
 - Testing your own database

 ### Materials